 For the Thomas Nelson Community College handbook, click here.

-If selected students participate in the distance learning coursework and complete the Summer Academy program, school districts will be encouraged to grant a science elective credit towards graduation.
+If selected students participate in the distance learning coursework and complete the Summer Academy program, students will need to discuss high school credit with their school counselors to receive science elective credit towards graduation.
 The final decision regarding any credit rests with the student’s school system.

-Scholars will tour different facilities and labs that are typically not accessible to the public to view projects and technologies that currently support space exploration programs.
+Scholars will tour different facilities and labs that are typically not accessible to the public to view projects and technologies currently supporting space exploration programs.
 Scholars have the opportunity to observe a vast array of careers in the areas of math, science, engineering, and technology.
-They will receive seminar presentations from NASA scientists, engineers technologists, astronauts and Earth Systems Science industry representatives.
+They will receive seminar presentations from NASA scientists, engineers, technologists, special guest speakers, and Earth Systems Science industry representatives.

-During the Summer Academy, NASA scientists, engineers and other NASA personnel will mentor each of the four teams.
-The NASA Mentors work directly with the students several hours each day to offer guidance, advice, and knowledge to help the scholars successfully complete their mission designs.
-The scholars learn from the mentors how to work effectively on a project team when given a budget with specific parameters and tight benchmarks and deadlines to meet.
-The mentors also share their background and working experiences with the scholars.
+During the Summer Academy, NASA scientists, engineers, and other NASA personnel and Academia professionals will mentor each of the four teams.
+The NASA Mentors and Academia experts work directly with the students for several hours each day to offer guidance, advice, and knowledge to help the scholars successfully complete their mission designs.
+The scholars learn from the mentors how to work effectively on a project team when given a budget with specific parameters and tight benchmarks and deadlines.
+The mentors also share their backgrounds and working experiences with the scholars.

 ● Maintain an e-mail relationship with the VESSS Coordinator